Rodrigo Vergara: Counselor and president of the Central Bank

-Vergara together with the former managing director of the IMF; Christine Lagard.
-In December 2009, when he was part of the team of advisers to Sebastián Piñera, the center-right presidential candidate, his name was proposed by the first government of President Michelle Bachelet to replace Jorge Desormeaux on the Board of the Central Bank.
-On December 22, the Senate ratified his nomination by 24 votes in favor and two abstentions.
+Vergara, together with the former managing director of the IMF, Christine Lagard, in December 2009, was part of the team of advisers to Sebastián Piñera, the center-right presidential candidate.
+His name was proposed by the first government of President Michelle Bachelet to replace Jorge Desormeaux on the Board of the Central Bank.
+On 22 December, the Senate ratified his nomination by 24 votes in favor and two abstentions.

-At the end of 2011, with Piñera in government, he was entrusted with the presidency of the issuing entity, replacing José De Gregorio.
-His term as president of the Central Bank ended on December 10, 2016, the date from which he also ceased in his position as director, despite the fact that he had 3 years remaining since he presented his resignation to President Bachelet on November 23 of that year.
+At the end of 2011, with Piñera in government, he was entrusted with the presidency of the Central Bank, replacing José De Gregorio.
+His term as president of the Central Bank ended on 10 December 2016, the date from which he also ceased his position as director, despite the fact that he had 3 years remaining since he presented his resignation to President Bachelet on 23 November of that year.

 Later activities

-During the second government of Sebastián Piñera in 2018, he was part of the "National Comprehensive Development Agreement program.
+During the second government of Sebastián Piñera in 2018, he was part of the National Comprehensive Development Agreement program.